-North Macedonia: Increase of electricity prices as of September6.
-August 2020. / SEE Energy News
+North Macedonia: Increase of electricity prices as of September, SEE Energy News

 The regulated price of electricity is set once a year on 30 June, but due to state of emergency in the country, this deadline was extended.
 REK decided that the new prices will come into effect after the election, namely as of September.